icewyrmling/weather-forecast-api/readme.md

- # Project for paragraf lex internship
+ # Project for an internship

  > web application for weather forecast with a daily email